Derriford Hospital new public access

 Patients and visitors are advised of new vehicle access to the front of Derriford Hospital, Plymouth, while a new emergency care unit is built.

 “But public vehicles are no longer permitted to drive past our main entrance.
-It is now advised to use car park F - the disabled car park -which has had multiple drop off/pick up bays installed with a maximum stay of 30 minutes.
-Please do not use these as an alternative to disabled parking if you are unable to find a space elsewhere.
-Licensed taxis are also advised to use these bays.”
+So, please use car park F - the disabled car park -which has had multiple drop off/pick up bays with a maximum stay of 30 minutes.
+Please do not use these as an alternative to disabled parking if you are unable to find a space elsewhere. “

 A free hospital shuttle bus will continue to offer to transport patients from any patient car park to any entrance or department within the hospital site, including the front entrance of the hospital.
 This is available 8am to 6pm, Monday to Friday.
 Once parked, please call the parking desk on 01752 432000 or 07827897431 and provide your location.